briis/smartweather/README.md

 2. Copy all the files from this repository in to the *smartweather* folder.
 Remember to maintain the directory structure.

 ## Configuration
+Start by configuring the base component.
+No matter which of the entities you activate, this has to be configured.

 Edit your *configuration.yaml* file and add the *smartweather* component to the file:
 ```yaml
 # Example configuration.yaml entry